Asian Art Outpost

 hanei

-This is the same "prosperity" as our traditional Chinese version, except for a slight change in the way the second character is written (it's the Japanese Kanji deviation from the original/ancient Chinese form).
-Chinese people will still be able to read this, though you should consider this to be the Japanese form (better if your audience is Japanese).
+繁栄 is the same “prosperity” as the Traditional Chinese version, except for a slight change in the way the second character is written (it's the Japanese Kanji deviation from the original/ancient Chinese form).

 繁